Never before seen a 3 part video workshop series

 This B2B marketing process, I’m seeing a lot more now.
 I can tell you that my MiniMovers has a massive team in the Philippines that are detecting potential clients, doing a lot of research, marrying up using a lot of database to find more about the potential clients, making a decision when they think they’re going to move.
 Even when rentals are going to move in the next few days, we can still react very quickly to that or in a few months’ time when the house is being sold.
 We are profiling that and contacting them in a warm lead and also closing the sales from here.
 We are doing that in a big way.

 I’m saying it over and over again on so many different industries, you can have an absolute target market and a B2B business arrangement, who it is, know what business it is.
 It’s not hard to go to that industry and find out who the owner is or the decision makers are.
-It’s not hard for you to manually screw them down and find out a lot more about them and find out their contact details.
+Also It is not hard for you to manually screw them down and find out a lot more about them and find out their contact details.
 It’s not difficult.
 You can have somebody here contact them – either by phone, email, messenger, LinkedIn, or any number of different ways.
 After doing so, they expect some sort of reaction that turns it into warm quarry then flips it over to the sales person to close the sale.

 We’re seeing it in all the service businesses, we’re seeing it on hospitals that sells medical equipment selling it to the USA doing exactly this.
 I’ve got a couple of Filipino working at night, ringing American hospitals, talking to the person in the particular section they need to talk to and sending them information online.
 Then following them up in a trial arrangement when they send the actual equipment for them to try then closing it into a sale.
 And that Australian business is selling their product without anything in the USA at all.
 It’s just doing it clean with most of its team in the Philippines making them worthwhile.